subbarao515/Cloud/SRE.md

 ### Site Reliability Engineering
-Its fills the gaps between developers,operations, and administration
+It fills the gaps between developers, operations, and administration
 * Collaboration
 * Integration